 3. Maternity Homes

-To add some context to the above, roughly speaking, just over half of women in Japan choose to give birth in a private hospital; just under half in a general or university hospital; and less than 5% opt for a maternity home.
+To add some context, roughly speaking, just over half of women in Japan choose private hospitals; just under half choose general or university hospitals; and less than 5% opt for maternity homes.

 Understand the Rules & Facilities

-Beyond that, medical institutions are chosen based on word-of-mouth, reputation, proximity to home, and so on.
-Many expecting mothers will visit multiple places to see the facilities, and the home pages of the private hospitals and clinics will often have photographs of comfortable hotel-like rooms or well-prepared courses dinners to entice you.
+Beyond that, medical institutions are chosen based on word-of-mouth, reputation, and proximity to home.
+Many expecting mothers will visit multiple places to see the facilities, and the home pages of private hospitals and clinics will often have photographs of comfortable rooms or gourmet meals to entice you.

 What about English speaking staff?